Faculty & Staff

 - Research Interests

-- Marginalized Populations
+- Vulnerable and Marginalized Populations

-- Participatory Action Research
+- Mixed and Participatory Action Research

 Arries, E. J. (Principal Investigator), Johner, R., Urban, A., Wagner, J., Anonson, J., Luhanga, F. & Donnelly, G., (Co-Investigators).
 Saskatchewan Health Research Foundation, “Strengthening Inter-Professional Ethics Education Practices of Nursing and Social Work Professionals in Saskatchewan: Deepening Understandings of Ethical Issues and Early Indicators”.
 Total: $36,512.00 for 2015-2016.